ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/lab04.md

 >>> myList = [92.5, 127.1, 9, 104.2, 78.4]
 >>> print(checkList(myList))
 True

+>>> myOtherList = ['abc', 23, 0.45]
+>>> print(checkList(myOtherList))
+False
 ```

 **Step 2D:** ListAverage

-Write a function named ListAverage that takes as parameter a list, CHECKS to see that it is all integers (using the checklist() function from above), and, if so, RETURNS the average of the entire list contents.
+Write a function named ListAverage that takes as parameter a list, CHECKS to see that it is all integers or floats (using the checklist() function from above), and, if so, RETURNS the average of the entire list contents.
 If the contents are deemed not be "average"-able (i.e. if at least one item in the list is not an integer), then this function must instead return a string value equal to "Not an integer list".

 The function header should look like this: